murkl/arch-os/docs/README.md

 - Flatpak with Flathub, managed from Bazaar
 - Zram swap, fstrim, microcode, NetworkManager, mirrors ranked by country
 - Tuned rather than left at the defaults - see the **[➜ Reference](REFERENCE.md)**
-- AUR helper, 32-bit support, container engine, firewall, SSH server, automatic housekeeping, the text editor of your choice
+- AUR helper, 32-bit support, container engine, firewall, SSH server, automatic housekeeping
+- The text editor of your choice - nano, vim, neovim, micro or helix - with a small configuration of its own: a theme close to the system's palette, line numbers, the mouse, and tabs of four spaces
 - [Bootsplash](https://github.com/murkl/plymouth-theme-arch-os), System Manager, Shell Enhancement (zsh)
-- Recovery in the boot menu and on the same image, works without a network - and opens straight on its menu, in your language
+- Recovery in the boot menu and on the same image, works without a network - and opens straight on its menu, in your language, where a wireless network can be joined whenever something has to be fetched
-- Wireless network joined from the Installer itself, before the first download
+- Wireless network joined from the Installer itself, before the first download, and whether this machine is online always in the corner of the screen
-- Create boot medium: writes the USB device from any Linux machine, no root needed but for the write itself
+- Create boot medium: writes the USB device from any Linux machine, no root needed but for the write itself - and the password for that is typed into the interface like any other
 - Virtual machines both ways: guest tools inside a VM on their own, libvirt and QEMU on real hardware if you want them
 - Two starting points, **Core** and **Desktop** - everything else stays a row in the settings
 - English and German interface, chosen on the first page or named outright: `installer --language=de`